 Shareholders as Investors

 An investor is anyone who puts money or anything of value into a business or cause for a financial return.
 Investors come in all forms.
-Some investors put money into startup businesses hoping that these companies will become the next industry leaders.
-These investors are referred to as venture capitalists.
-Angel investors are wealthy individuals who provide capital to a startup in exchange for ownership equity.
-But an investor can put his money into any business such as a sole proprietorship, partnership, limited liability company or corporation.
+Some investors put money into startup businesses hoping that these companies will become the next industry leaders; these investors are referred to as venture capitalists.
+Angel investors are wealthy individuals who provide capital to startups in exchange for ownership equity.
+But an investor can put his money into any business, such as a sole proprietorship, partnership, limited liability company or corporation.

 Whether you invest in a corporation as a shareholder or small-business concern, there is always a risk that you'll lose your money.
 If you invest in a public corporation, you can easily track your investment by visiting a financial website or reading the financial section of a newspaper.
 There is also a wealth of information that public corporations provide to investors in the form of regulatory reports and audited financial statements.

 When it comes to investment risk, the Securities and Exchange Commission regulates publicly traded companies.
 You don't have that luxury if you invest in a private corporation, however, which makes that investment riskier.